After NEET UG 2026 Result: How to Apply for Counselling and Next Steps

 Step 4: Registration Confirmation

 After submitting your details, a registration slip will be generated.
-Please print this slip, as it's crucial for the subsequent steps.
-Once done, click "Login" to proceed.
+Print this slip as it is crucial for subsequent steps.
+Click "Login" to proceed.

 Step 5: Available Choices

-After registration, candidates can view available seats for AIQ and Deemed Universities.
-Select your preferences by clicking the "+" next to the options you've chosen.
-Choices will shift to the right side of the screen.
+After registration, view available seats for AIQ and Deemed Universities.
+Select preferences by clicking the "+" next to the options you choose.

 Step 6: Modify and Save Preferences